-In addition, the Sligo Creek Trail is located within the community and the Ireland Drive Trail connector to the Rock Creek Trail is relatively nearby.
+In addition, the Sligo Creek Trail is located within the greater community and the Ireland Drive Trail connector to the Rock Creek Trail is relatively nearby.
 The Capital Crescent Trail lies to the west of the planning area.

-The plan evaluates the accessibility of these parks and trails and explores options to enhance connectivity between park and trail facilities and major activity centers, including the Forest Glen Metro Station.
-In addition, it determines if any additional parks, open spaces or recreational facilities are necessary to address the impact of any proposed redevelopment in the area.
+The plan evaluates the accessibility of these parks and trails and transportation recommendations were crafted to enhance connectivity between park and trail facilities and major activity centers, including the Forest Glen Metro Station.
+In addition, the plan determines if any additional parks, open spaces or recreational facilities are necessary to address the impact of any proposed redevelopment in the area.